Alice Coltrane: Impact

+Coltrane is an influence on the English rock band Radiohead, such as on the song "Dollars and Cents", from their 2001 album Amnesiac.
 Paul Weller dedicated his song "Song for Alice (Dedicated to the Beautiful Legacy of Mrs. Coltrane)", from his 2008 album 22 Dreams, to Coltrane; the track titled "Alice" on Sunn O)))'s 2009 album Monoliths & Dimensions was similarly inspired.
 Electronic musician Steve "Flying Lotus" Ellison is the grandnephew of Alice Coltrane.
 On his 2010 album Cosmogramma, he paid tribute to Coltrane in the form of a song titled "Drips//Auntie's Harp", in which he sampled her harp from the track "Blue Nile", featured on the album Ptah, the El Daoud (1970).
 The song "That Alice" on Laura Veirs' album Warp and Weft is about Coltrane.
 Orange Cake Mix included a song entitled "Alice Coltrane" on their 1997 LP Silver Lining Underwater.
 Poet giovanni singleton's book Ascension includes 49 poems written daily after Alice Coltrane's death.

 Cauleen Smith's conceptual art exhibition Give It or Leave It featured two films, "Pilgrim" (2017) and "Sojourner" (2018), exploring Alice Coltrane's music and ashram.